Degrees and Certifications:

 Mr. Jake Sobbe

 I am from the northland in Kansas City, Missouri.
 I grew up in the area in the North Kansas City School District and Park Hill School District.
-Education hasn't been a fall back plan but a primary decision to my advancement for my own learning.
+Education hasn't been a fall back plan but a primary decision to the advancement for my own learning.
 I am the youngest of 4 children (2 of my siblings are also educators/coaches).
 My father was an educator in the NKC and Park Hill Schools Districts for 30+ years.
 I have lived in education.

 "To know nothing of what happened before you were born is to forever remain a child." - Cicero